kurtosis-tech/awesome-kurtosis/redis-voting-app/README.md

 kurtosis run .
 ```

-Once the package is up and running use the localhost binding of port 80 for the `voting-app`; like
+Once the package is up and running use the localhost binding of the `http` port for the `voting-app`; like

 ```bash